MuriloACQ/titan-js-sdk/README.md

 ## Error Interceptor
 You can add an error interceptor for our http requests.
 In a sample way to test you can add this code in your js project.
+It work as a list of interceptors, so you can add as many as you want.

 ```
     //you must add the err parameter.
-    TitanAPI.setErrorInterceptor(function(err){
+    TitanAPI.addErrorInterceptor(function(err){
         console.log(err);
     });
 ```